material-motion/material-motion/specifications/runtime.md

     > transaction.log
     [
-      {action:"add", plan: FadeIn, target: circleView},
+      {action:"add", intention: FadeIn, target: circleView},
-      {action:"add", plan: Draggable, target: squareView},
+      {action:"add", intention: Draggable, target: squareView},
-      {action:"addNamed", plan: Pinchable, name: "name1", target: squareView}, {action:"addNamed", plan: Rotatable, name: "name2", target: squareView}, {action:"remove", name: "name2", target: squareView}
+      {action:"addNamed", intention: Pinchable, name: "name1", target: squareView}, {action:"addNamed", intention: Rotatable, name: "name2", target: squareView}, {action:"remove", intention: "name2", target: squareView}
     ]

 Recall that the above log translated to the following internal state:

 ![](../_assets/TargetManagers.svg)

-Let's create executors by calling our hypothetical `executorForIntention` on each target's Intentions.
+Let's create Actors by calling our hypothetical `actorForIntention` on each target's Intentions.

 ![](../_assets/Actors.svg)

-We've created three executors in total. `circleView` has two executors. `squareView` has one.
-We've also introduced a question to the reader: "Why is there only one gesture executor for the squareView?"
+We've created three Actors in total. `circleView` has two Actors. `squareView` has one.
+We've also introduced a question to the reader: "Why is there only one gesture Actor for the squareView?"

-#### One executor per type of Intention
+#### One Actor instance per type of Intention

 A single executor is created for every type of Intention registered to a target.
 This allows executors to maintain coherent state even when multiple Intentions are concerned.